 Phillips attended McKendree University in Lebanon, Illinois graduating with a Bachelor’s Degree in Sociology with Criminal Justice Emphasis in 2005.
 He was hired as a Patrolman for the Village of Shiloh on January 27, 2006 and graduated from the 97th session of the Southwestern Illinois College Police Academy.
 He served as Juvenile Police Officer, Field Training Officer, Senior Officer, and Crime Prevention Officer assisting the Neighborhood Watch groups and organizing the annual National Night Out event.

 In January of 2013, Phillips was assigned as a Detective in the Shiloh Police Department Criminal Investigations Division.
 He was promoted to Detective Sergeant on March 1, 2015 and began supervising the Criminal Investigations Division.
 Phillips has served as an Investigator and Deputy Report Officer for the Major Case Squad of Greater St. Louis since 2014.
 He has received training in Advanced Interview and Interrogation, Crime Scene Processing, and is certified as a Lead Homicide Investigator and Public Information Officer.
 In 2016, he received the Major Case Squad of Greater St. Louis Certificate of Merit for his work in a homicide investigation that occurred in the Village of Shiloh.

-Phillips is currently pursuing his Master’s Degree in Criminal Justice Administration from Lindenwood University in Belleville.
+Phillips finished his Master’s Degree in Criminal Justice Administration in 2019 from Lindenwood University in Belleville.
 He lives in Shiloh with his family and is excited to serve the citizens of the Village of Shiloh as the police department continues to grow.